-Corn is one of Mexico’s most consumed vegetables, whether it’s ground into masa for tortillas, grilled and served on the cob, slathered in mayo and lime, or cut off the cob, boiled and served with a creamy, cheesy sauce.
+Corn is one of Mexico’s most consumed vegetables, whether it’s ground into masa for tortillas, grilled and served on the cob, slathered in mayo and lime, or cut off the cob, boiled, and served with a creamy, cheesy sauce.
 If it’s tough to find corn on the cob this time of year, go for frozen organic kernels mixed with sauce, served in individual cups for each guest.
 Get our Grilled Corn with Cayenne, Lime, and Cotija recipe and our Elote en Vaso (Corn in a Cup) recipe.

-3. It’s all about tacos!
+3. Make it all about tacos!

-4. Popsicles for dessert.
+4. Make ice pops for dessert.

 All over Mexico, people beat the heat with paletas, ice pops sold from pushcarts, with bases of fruit or milk/cream.
 Play around with funky flavor combinations, or go with a classic like these spicy treats.
 Get our Mango and Cayenne Paletas recipe.

-5. Aguas frescas make refreshing cocktails.
+5. Spike aguas frescas for refreshing cocktails.

 Plenty of street carts are dedicated to the sale of fresh juices and/or aguas frescas (fruit blended with sugar and water).
 Sub the water for booze (or add it to the mix) for a twisted take on a refreshing beverage.
 Tequila, mezcal, rum, or vodka could all work nicely in these conquerors of hot weather.
 Get our Spiked Pineapple Agua Fresca recipe and our Almond and Rice-Based Horchata recipe.